avary/stoolap/docs/_docs/architecture/indexing.md

 ### Columnar Index

-The columnar index is specialized for Stoolap's columnar storage:
+The columnar index is specialized for Stoolap's HTAP architecture, providing analytical capabilities on top of the row-based storage:

-- Maps column values to positions efficiently
+- Maps column values to row positions efficiently for analytical access patterns
-- Organizes values for fast range and equality searches
+- Organizes values for fast range and equality searches on column values
 - Maintains version information for MVCC
 - Implements specific optimizations for different data types
-- Provides fast access paths for common query patterns
+- Provides fast access paths for analytical query patterns

 For complex filtering, Stoolap's columnar index uses:
 - Sorted value lists for efficient binary search